Denis813 downloadsAutomatically update created, modified, and last-viewed dates in frontmatter when editing notes.

 How do I add timestamps to notes I wrote before installing?

-Use Settings → Bulk operations → Populate from filesystem.
-It reads filesystem dates (ctime/mtime) and writes them into frontmatter, with a dry-run preview so you can review before committing.
+Use Settings → Bulk operations → Set dates from the file's own dates.
+It reads each file's own creation and modification dates on disk and writes them into your note's properties, with a dry-run preview so you can review before committing.
 Default mode is "Fill missing only" - existing dates are not overwritten.
-If your vault syncs via iCloud or Obsidian Sync, filesystem timestamps may have been reset by the sync service - review the preview carefully.
+If your vault syncs via iCloud or Obsidian Sync, those on-disk dates may have been reset by the sync service - review the preview carefully.

 I use Templater / Daily Notes / QuickAdd.
 Will the plugin conflict with them?